tommeng/SimpleFastScroller/README.md

     }
 ```

-##SimpleFastScrollCalculator
+##FastScrollCalculator
 A couple operations may need the RecyclerView's LayoutManager to compute.
-Since you may use a custom layout manager, you may need to create a custom SimpleFastScrollCalculator to calculate scroll percentage and how many items are visible along the scroll axis.
+Since you may use a custom layout manager, you may need to create a custom FastScrollCalculator to calculate scroll percentage and how many items are visible along the scroll axis.

-For LinearLayoutManager, LlmSimpleFastScrollCalculator has been provided.
+For LinearLayoutManager, LlmFastScrollCalculator has been provided.

 ```
 /**